Team News

 2023

-January 30: Can memory unlock biochemical mechanisms?
-Here we offer a perspective on how dynamical methods that incorporate memory stand to transform the way that researchers investigate the slow conformational changes that encode biomolecular function and mechanisms.
-We offer a pedagogical introduction to generalized master equations (GMEs), consider how memory underlies many promising approaches to biomolecular dynamics, and explore the promises of our recent noise-resilient GME that offers orders of magnitude improvements over state-of-the-art techniques!
+April 27: Can memory unlock biochemical mechanisms?
+We offer a perspective on how dynamical methods that incorporate memory stand to transform the way that researchers investigate the slow conformational changes that encode biomolecular function and mechanisms.
+We provide a pedagogical introduction to generalized master equations (GMEs), consider how memory underlies many promising approaches to biomolecular dynamics, and explore the promises of our recent noise-resilient GME that offers orders of magnitude improvements over state-of-the-art techniques!
 Congratulations, Anthony!
 Great collaboration with the Huang group!
+The paper is now out in JACS!

 January 4: Our first paper from the group was accepted over the holiday break and selected as an Editor's Pick to be highlighted on the JCP website!
 Congratulations, Tom!
 You can find the article here.